Amanda Craig

 Amanda Craig (born 1959) is a British novelist, critic and journalist.
-She was a recipient of the Catherine Pakenham Award.

 Early life

 Born in South Africa, Craig grew up in Italy before moving to London.
-Her parents were British journalist, author and UN Press Officer Dennis Craig, and South African journalist Zelda Wolhuter, who left Johannesburg following the Sharpeville Massacre and the rise of apartheid.
+Her parents were British journalist, author and UN Press Officer Dennis Craig and South African journalist Zelda Wolhuter, who left Johannesburg following the Sharpeville Massacre and the rise of apartheid.
 Craig studied at Bedales School and read English Literature at Clare College, Cambridge.
-After graduation, she worked briefly in advertising for J. Walter Thompson and Terence Conran before becoming a journalist and novelist.
+After graduation, she worked briefly in advertising for J. Walter Thompson and Terence Conran before leaving to work as a cleaner for 18 months.
+She then became a journalist.